 Among the many highlights of the day were:

-Doors Open Coordinator Susan Ratcliffe said: “This year’s Doors Open Guelph was a stunning success.
+Doors Open Coordinator Susan Ratcliffe said: “This year’s Doors Open Guelph was a wonderful experience for visitors, sites, and volunteers.
 We thank the site owners and all the volunteers for their commitment to our city’s rich heritage in buildings, arts, landscapes and industries.
-And we thank the visitors for being so patient and cheerful even with the long lineups at the popular sites.”
+And we thank Guelph’s residents and visitors for ongoing interest in our city’s resources and stories.”

-Doors Open Guelph is one of Guelph Arts Council’s longest-running programs.
-Its success is due to the enthusiasm and hard work of volunteers who serve as tour guides, sweeps, greeters, counters, researchers, sign crew, and more.
-This year over 150 volunteers and site participants pulled together to open the doors of Guelph’s remarkable places.
+Doors Open Guelph is one of Guelph Arts Council’s longest-running programs, and annually launches the season of Doors Open events across Ontario.
+Its success is due to the enthusiasm and hard work of volunteers who serve as site captains, tour guides, sweeps, greeters, counters, and researchers.
+This year over 200 volunteers pulled together to open the doors of Guelph’s remarkable places.

-Doors Open Guelph 2017 was generously sponsored by Downtown Guelph Business Association, Grinham Architects, and media sponsor Guelph Mercury Tribune.
+Doors Open Guelph 2018 was presented in partnership with the City of Guelph, Guelph Museums, and Doors Open Ontario, and generously sponsored by Downtown Guelph Business Association, Grinham Architects, The Mortgage Centre, The Modern Bride, and media sponsor Guelph Mercury Tribune.

 View the original media release here